ryancramerdesign/ProcessWire/README.md

 log file to see if it clarifies anything.
 The error log can be found in:
 /site/assets/logs/errors.txt

-If your site still doesn't work, please post in the [ProcessWire support forums](http://processwire.com/talk/).
+If your site still doesn't work, enable debug mode (as described in the next section) to see if the more verbose error messages help you to determine what the issue is.
+If you need help, please post in the [ProcessWire support forums](http://processwire.com/talk/).